GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

     expected to contain: password etc.
 ```

-The corresponding jmeter.properties that need to be set are shown below.
-One oddity in this example is that the output_format is set to csv, which typically indicates comma-separated values.
-However, the default_delimiter was set to be a vertical bar instead of a comma, so the csv tag is a misnomer in this case.
+The corresponding `jmeter.properties` that need to be set are shown below.
+One oddity in this example is that the output_format is set to CSV, which typically indicates comma-separated values.
+However, the default_delimiter was set to be a vertical bar instead of a comma, so the CSV tag is a misnomer in this case.
 (Think of CSV as meaning character separated values)

 ```properties
 jmeter.save.saveservice.output_format=csv